-This Security Target is in strict conformance to the Security IC Platform Protection Profile [11].
+This Security Target is conformant to the Security IC Platform Protection Profile [11].

-The Security IC Platform Protection Profile is registered and certified by the Bundesamt für Sicherheit in der Informationstechnik6 (BSI) under the reference BSI-PP-0035, Version 1.0, dated 2007-06-15.
+The Security IC Platform Protection Profile is registered and certified by the Bundesamt für Sicherheit in der Informationstechnik8 (BSI) under the reference:

+BSI-PP-0035, Version 1.0, dated 2007-06-15.